pauldmccarthy/fslpy/fsleyes_doc/quick_start.rst

  - Click, or click and drag, to change the current location.
  - Right click and drag to draw a zoom rectangle.
 When you release the mouse, the view will zoom in to that rectangle.

- - Hover the mouse over one canvas, and use your mouse wheel to change the current location along the depth axis for that canvas.
+ - Hold down the |command_key| key (OSX) or Control key (Linux), and use your mouse wheel to zoom in and out of a canvas.

- - Hold down the |command_key| (under OSX) or Control key (under Linux), and use your mouse wheel to zoom in and out of a canvas.
+ - Hold down the Shift key, and use your mouse wheel to change the current location along the depth axis for that canvas.

- - When a canvas is zoomed in, you can middle-click and drag to pan around.
+ - When a canvas is zoomed in, you can middle-click and drag, or hold down the Alt key and drag with the left mouse button, to pan around.

- - Hold down the shift key, then click and drag the mouse to adjust the brightness and contrast of the currently selected overlay.
+ - Hold down the Shift key and the |command_key|/Control key, then click and drag the mouse to adjust the brightness and contrast of the currently selected overlay.
 Moving the mouse vertically will adjust the contrast, and horizontally will adjust the brightness.

 The overlay list